Weaving Words – 1990 Suquamish-Indianola Oral Histories

 Enter, Paul Kikuchi, Musician, Audio Engineer, Professor, and Social Justice Advocate.
 Born and raised in Indianola, now living elsewhere, Paul reached out in August 2020 to offer his expertise in digitizing and curating the stories, devising a way for them to be shared through today’s technology.

-Marilyn Wandrey, Suquamish Elder, now one of the last two living Storytellers, generously jumped at the chance to finish up this project, giving essential guidance and support at every turn.
-I’m grateful that the Suquamish Museum has offered to accept and protect the tapes and files in their archives, along with all the notes about the many people involved in creating these oral histories thirty years ago.
-I’m appreciative of the volunteers from the Good Neighbors community group in Indianola who helped create new transcripts in 2020.
+Marilyn Wandrey, Suquamish Elder, now one of the last two living Storytellers included in this collection, generously jumped at the chance to finish up this project, giving essential guidance and support at every turn.
+I’m grateful that the Suquamish Museum has offered to accept and protect the tapes and files in their archives, along with all the notes about the circumstances and the many people involved in creating these oral histories thirty years ago.
+I’m appreciative of the volunteers from the Good Neighbors community group in Indianola who helped with creating new transcripts in 2020.

-Marilyn Wandrey and I, on behalf of all the Storytellers, will provide you access to these stories here until the Suquamish Museum is able to make them available through their website.
+Marilyn Wandrey and I, on behalf of all the Storytellers, will provide you access to these stories here on my website until the Suquamish Museum is able to make them available through their website.

-In the Storyteller’s own words there are examples of: resilience and hope in the face of injustice; implicit bias and white privilege; the established systems of caste at the time; how the ferries and canoes on the water highway connected communities; how the Suquamish People were removed from their land to Indianola; how Indianola came to be; the nuts and bolts of logging, hunting and fishing; bootlegging operations during prohibition; a little Suquamish girl and her adventure in Seattle with her cousin; and much more about life in a small town on Traditional Suquamish Territory from 1900 through 1990.
+In the Storytellers own words there are examples of: resilience and hope in the face of injustice; implicit bias and white privilege; the established systems of caste at the time; how the ferries and canoes on the water highway connected communities; how the Suquamish People were removed from their land to Indianola; how Indianola came to be; the nuts and bolts of logging, hunting and fishing; bootlegging operations during prohibition; a little Suquamish girl and her adventures in Seattle with her cousin; and much more, about life in a small town on Traditional Suquamish Territory from 1900 through 1990.

-There are so many people right now who are recognizing the horrible wrongs that have been done, and are still being done to Indigenous, Asian, Black and Brown People in the name of government, religion, education and commerce.
-As was the wish of all the Storytellers here, and those who worked hard to bring these stories to you, we hope listening to them will help educate and provide inspiration for your art.
+There are so many people right now who are recognizing the horrible wrongs that have been done, and are still being perpetrated to Indigenous, Asian, Black and Brown People in the name of government, religion, education, commerce and ignorance.
+As was the wish of all the Storytellers represented in this collection, and of those who worked hard to bring these stories to you, we hope listening will help educate and provide inspiration for your art.
+Perhaps you will be motivated to share your own stories.

 Please contact the Suquamish Museum if you have any questions about using the audio or would like a transcript.
 Suqumish Museum

-Please click on the brown caption beneath each picture to hear those particular Storytellers through the YouTube channel provided.
+Please click on the brown caption beneath each picture to hear those particular Storytellers through the YouTube channel that Paul Kikuchi has provided.

 Ida Purser (Daughter) & Ethel Kitsap Sam (Mother); Recorded 8-23-1990 by Janis Cyr; Interviewed by Melinda West; Suquamish-Indianola Storytelling Project; Digitized by Paul Kikuchi 2020.